litalien101/public-library/agreements/annex-a-equity-community-rewards.md

 # ANNEX A
 **Equity & Community Rewards Policy**
-Guardian Override — Version 1.2
+Guardian Override — Version 1.0

 *Non‑Binding, Illustrative, Advisory Framework for Contributor Recognition and Rewards*

 ---

-## 0. Purpose & Scope
+## A.0 Purpose & Scope
-1. This Annex outlines Guardian Override’s framework for equity and community rewards.
+- **A.0.1** This Annex outlines Guardian Override’s framework for equity and community rewards.
-2. It is non‑binding, illustrative, and does not grant rights or create entitlements.
+- **A.0.2** It is non‑binding, illustrative, and does not grant rights or create entitlements.
 All incentives require separate written agreements and formal Board approval.
-3. Updates shall be versioned, archived immutably, and contributors notified within 7 days.
+- **A.0.3** Updates shall be versioned, archived immutably, and contributors notified within 7 days.
-4. Guardian Override values recognition, fairness, transparency, and legal compliance.
+- **A.0.4** Guardian Override values recognition, fairness, transparency, and legal compliance.
-5. **Incorporation Clause:** This Annex is subordinate to the Master Enforcement Index (MEI v1.2) and the Contributor Agreement; MEI hierarchy prevails in case of conflict.
+- **A.0.5 Incorporation Clause:** This Annex is subordinate to the Master Enforcement Index (MEI v1.2) and the Contributor Agreement; MEI hierarchy prevails in case of conflict.

 ---

-## 1. Contributor Definitions
+## A.1 Contributor Definitions

-### 1.1 Early Contributors
+### A.1.1 Early Contributors
 - Identified by the Board using objective performance and time‑based criteria.
 - Contributions during the project’s initial phase (e.g., pre‑launch code, strategic planning, foundational community building).
 - Recognition based on documented contributions and Board approval.

-### 1.2 Core Contributors
+### A.1.2 Core Contributors
 - Individuals making significant, ongoing contributions post‑initial phase.
 - Eligibility determined at Board discretion, based on documented performance metrics and alignment with company goals.
 - All eligibility requires formal documentation and Board approval.

-### 1.3 Disclaimer on Recognition Classifications
+### A.1.3 Disclaimer on Recognition Classifications
 - Classification does not confer ownership, voting rights, or entitlement to future rewards.
 - Recognition is illustrative unless formalized in signed agreements.

 ---

-## 2. Equity Allocation
+## A.2 Equity Allocation

-### 2.1 Early Contributors
+### A.2.1 Early Contributors
 - Up to **1% of fully diluted equity** may be allocated collectively.
 - Requires:
   - Formal Equity Incentive Plan (EIP) approved by the Board.